nojronatron/file-sync-win/README.md

 - The Main UI window will request the address of a 'Database Server' for file storage.

 More details to come as the project progresses.

+## Implemented Features

+- Text-based logging for debugging purposes.
+- Import environment variables to set File Monitoring and Database Server settings.
+- File Monitoring captures filenames of new files only.
+- Implemented UI with menu, basic buttons, and a status bar.